 Sun sensitivity: This medication may make your skin more sensitive to the sun.
 While you are using this medication, avoid excessive sun exposure, including tanning beds and sun lamps.
 If you experience sunburn with itching, swelling, and blistering, stop using this medication and contact your doctor.

-Pregnancy: When diclofenac is taken during the last 3 months of pregnancy, there is an increased risk of the child developing heart problems and the mother having a longer labour to deliver the baby.
-If diclofenac is taken during the earlier stages of pregnancy, there is an increased risk of miscarriage.
-For these reasons, this medication is not recommended for use during pregnancy.
+Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
+Use of diclofenac at 20 weeks or later in pregnancy may increase the risk of kidney damage and complications due to low amniotic fluid in the developing baby.
+When diclofenac is taken during the last 3 months of pregnancy, there is an increased risk of the child developing heart problems and the mother having a longer labour to deliver the baby.
+If diclofenac is taken during the earlier stages of pregnancy, there is also an increased risk of miscarriage.
+If you become pregnant while taking this medication, contact your doctor as soon as possible.

 Children: Diclofenac is not recommended for children under 16 years of age.
 The safety, effectiveness, and dosage of this medication for this age group have not been established.